Vaijayanthi-Sambath-Kumar/DocHome/README.md

 for subsequent pulling, use:-
 1) open cmd
-2) go to ieee-hackathon in cmd using the cd command.
+2) go to cmd using the cd command.
 3) git pull origin main --allow-unrealted-histories